 (One way to disable the ActiX Filtering option.)

 As you can see, this can be somewhat of a security risk and thankfully, you can now choose to occasionally or fully disable the ActiveX Filtering.
 This has been a major security risk for as long as Microsoft has been relying on ActiveX components and they still haven’t fixed all the exploits, so it would probably be safer if you took matters into your own hands.

 (Disabling the ActiveX Filetering option from the address bar.)

 (Managing your extensions and choosing which ones to disable.)

 IE9 also features a Tracking Protection option that serves to protect other websites from tracking your content and online activities.
 Ad scripts can now easily be blocked with the push of a button, but only for those websites that you consider not to be trusted.

 (Setting up a whitelist and a blacklist for all the websites that you’re currently tracking.
 It’s as simple as that.)

 The number one feature that Firefox brags about is the increased browsing speed.
-Reportedly, it’s now six times faster than any of its previous versions by considerably reducing start-up page loading times, increasing web apps performances and implementing some new hardware accelerated graphics that only serve to enable a more interactive browsing.
+Reportedly, it’s now six times faster than any of its previous versions by considerably reducing start-up page loading times, increasing web apps performances, and implementing some new hardware-accelerated graphics that only serve to enable more interactive browsing.

 In terms of security and privacy, there have been some serious upgrades to HSTS (HTTP Strict Transport Security) and CSP (Content Security Policy) that serve as a means of stopping man-in-the-middle attacks types with a much higher success rate.